-This document will give you information about a vaginal hysterectomy.
+This document will give you information about a hysterectomy.
 If you have any questions, you should ask your GP or relevant health professional.

-What is a vaginal hysterectomy?
+What is a hysterectomy?

-A vaginal hysterectomy is an operation to remove your uterus and cervix through your vagina.
-It is possible also to remove your ovaries but they will usually be left alone (see figure 1).
+A hysterectomy is an operation to remove your uterus (womb).
+Your cervix is usually also removed.
+Your ovaries may need to be removed at the same time (see figure 1).

+Figure 1

-Figure 1 The womb and surrounding structures
+The womb and surrounding structures

-Common reasons for having a vaginal hysterectomy include uterine prolapse, heavy or painful periods, and fibroids, where the muscle of your womb becomes overgrown.
+The common reasons for having a hysterectomy include heavy or painful periods and fibroids.